rdfostrich/article-jws2018-ostrich/content/evaluation.md

 Even though OSTRICH ingests slower than the other approaches, the resulting storage size is in most cases smaller.
-OSTRICH achieves a smaller store than all Jena approaches for BEAR-A, but it is slightly larger than HDT-IC (1,12 times).
+OSTRICH achieves a smaller store than all Jena approaches for BEAR-A, and is also slightly smaller than HDT-IC (0,86 times).
-This shows that for large datasets (with few versions), HDT's format still outperforms OSTRICH, even though HDT-IC stores a separate snapshot for each version and OSTRICH stores it together.
-On the other hand, when the number of versions increase, OSTRICH becomes more efficient in terms of storage space compared to HDT snapshot.
-For BEAR-B-daily, OSTRICH is 0,15 times smaller than HDT-IC, and it is 0,33 times smaller for BEAR-B-hourly.
+For BEAR-B-daily, OSTRICH is 8,42 times smaller than HDT-IC, and it is 4,72 times smaller for BEAR-B-hourly.
 The CB and CB/TB approaches in most cases outperform OSTRICH in terms of storage space efficiency due to the additional metadata that OSTRICH stores per triple.
 For BEAR-B-daily, OSTRICH even requires less storage space than gzip on raw N-Triples.

-Even though OSTRICH requires more space than gzip for other approaches, it is able to provide an efficient query interface, which gzip doesn't.
+OSTRICH requires more space than gzip for BEAR-A on raw N-Triples, but it is able to provide an efficient query interface, which gzip doesn't.
+For the BEAR-B cases, OSTRICH requires less storage space than gzip.
 If pure compression is required without querying capabilities, OSTRICH's format is still beneficial as is shown in [](#results-ostrich-compressability).
-For the BEAR-B cases, OSTRICH can be compressed more than gzip on raw N-Triples, which is because of the increased redundancy in B+Tree values.
+For the BEAR-B cases, OSTRICH requires less storage space more than gzip, which is because of the increased redundancy in B+Tree values.
 Furthermore, compressing BEAR-B-hourly saves even more space (80,88%) than BEAR-B-daily (67,87%), because of the same reason, BEAR-B-hourly contains 1299 versions, while BEAR-B-daily contains 89 versions.

 We compared the streaming and batch-based ingestion algorithm in [](#results-ostrich-ingestion-rate-beara-compare).
-The streaming algorithm has linearly durations for each next version, while the batch algorithm is significantly faster for the first seven versions, it quickly becomes slower after that.
+The streaming algorithm has linearly increasing durations for each next version, while the batch algorithm is significantly faster for the first seven versions, it quickly becomes slower after that.
 After version 10 it runs out of memory.
 The batch algorithm is faster because most operations can happen in memory,